matestack/matestack-ui-core/docs/components/dfn.md

 ## Parameters

-This component can take 2 optional configuration params.
+This component can take 2 optional configuration params and either yield content or display what gets passed to the `text` configuration param.

 #### # id (optional)
 Expects a string with all ids the dfn should have.